AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/sql-and-business-insights.md

 - Which games have been in the top 100 for the longest?
 How many weeks were they in the top 100?
 - Which games, by platform, has been in the top 10 for the longest?
-- What genres are the most popular?
+- What genres yielded highest sales?
 - Which are the best publishers?
 What metrics would you use to analyze?

 ### 5. NFL Combine